thanos-io/thanos/tutorials/katacoda/thanos/1-globalview/step3.md

 Normally Querier runs in some central global location (e.g next to Grafana) with remote access to all Prometheus-es (e.g via ingress, proxies vpn or peering)

-You can also stack (federate) Queriers on top of other Queries, as Query expose `StoreAPI` as well!
+You can also stack (federate) Queriers on top of other Queries, as Querier expose `StoreAPI` as well!

 More information about those advanced topics can be found in the next courses that will be added soon.